irfe92/SEWA-Energy-Demand-Forecasting/README.md

    - Generate MA7 & MA14 of the dependent variable
    - Remove 1 outlier (last day of consumption series, maybe not the entire 24 hours were available for the last day)
    - Generate additional calendar variables: Month, Day of Yer, Day of Month, Week of Year, Day of Week, Is Week End

+### 3. Train and Test Split
-5. Train-test split 80%/20%
+Train-test split 80%/20%

 ### 3. Framework for Developing Predictive Models
 I will start by using MLJAR AutoML to establish a performance benchmark, identify the most promising algorithms, gain feature insights, and obtain a summary report to guide my next steps.
-It's an effortless starting point for refining my data science intuition.
+It's an effortless starting point for refining one's data science intuition.

 - **Phase 1: MLJAR AutoML for Tree-Based Models**
   - Gradient Boosting Machines (XGBoost, LightGBM, Catboost)